-A Biochemistry-based undergraduate degree normally lasts 3 years (or 4 years in Scotland), during which you will learn all the basic knowledge and skills you will then build on throughout your career.
-Some universities offer degrees with a built-in Masters course, year in industry or year abroad, which can last 4 or more years.
+A biochemistry-based undergraduate degree normally lasts 3 years (or 4 years in Scotland), during which you will aquire knowledge and skills that you will build on throughout your career.
+Some universities offer degrees with a built-in Master's course, year in industry or year abroad, which can take longer.

 The focus of a Biochemistry degree is on learning lab techniques and analyzing the lab data in reports afterwards, as well as learning background knowledge in Biology, Chemistry, Maths and IT.
 Although it will specialise slightly towards a single field in the second and third years of study, at some universtities you can switch between similar courses (Biomedical Sciences, Molecular Bioscience) after the first year, and all provide you with the key skills you will need to work in the fields of molecular biosciences.

 Which degree is right for you?
-Find out other things to consider when choosing your degree.
+Here are some other things to consider when choosing your degree.

 For biochemistry degree course structures and entry requirements for individual universities and higher education institutions Search UCAS